Localization Distillation for Dense Object Detection: Experiment

-For MS COCO 2017, train2017 (118K images) is utilized for training and val2017 (5K images) for validation in our experiments.
-Moreover, we obtain the evaluation results on MS COCO 2017 test-dev (20K images) by submitting results to the MS COCO server.
-The training schedules for ResNet-18, ResNet-34, ResNet-50 are set to 1x mode, \ie, 12 epochs.
-While for ResNet-101, it is set to 2x mode, \ie, 24 epochs.
-All the LD models are trained with the same epochs for fair comparison with their baselines.
-Unless otherwise stated, all the training protocols are exactly following the GFocal in the mmdetection \cite{mmdetection}, and so as to GFocalV2.
-We use the standard COCO protocol, \ie, average precision (AP) and average recall (AR) are adopted for evaluation.
+The train2017 (118K images) is utilized for training and val2017 (5K images) is used for validation.
+We also obtain the evaluation results on MS COCO test-dev 2019 (20K images) by submitting to the COCO server.
+The experiments are conducted under mmDetection \cite{mmdetection} framework.
+Unless otherwise stated, we use ResNet \cite{ResNet} with FPN \cite{FPN} as our backbone and neck networks, and the FCOS-style \cite{FCOS} anchor-free head for classification and localization.
+The training schedule for ablation experiments is set to single-scale 1$\times$ mode (12 epochs).
+For other training and testing hyper-parameters, we follow exactly the GFocal \cite{gfocal} protocol, including QFL loss for classification and GIoU loss for bbox regression \etc. We use the standard COCO-style measurement, \ie, average precision (AP), for evaluation.
+All the baseline models are retrained by adopting the same settings so as to fairly compare them with our LD.
+More implementation details and more experimental results on PASCAL VOC \cite{voc} can be found in the supplementary materials.